libktx/ktx/json/README.md

 # KTX: JSON serialization utilities

-Extension methods for LibGDX JSON serialization API.
+Extension methods for libGDX JSON serialization API.

 ### Why?

-The LibGDX JSON reader and writer methods often consume `Class` parameters, which forces the `Type::class.java` syntax on Kotlin users.
+The libGDX JSON reader and writer methods often consume `Class` parameters, which forces the `Type::class.java` syntax on Kotlin users.
 Fortunately, Kotlin brings reified generics which effectively allow passing a `Class` parameter through a generic type.
 This module mostly offers extension methods with reified generics to avoid using `::class.java` in your code, as well as to allow type inference and better type safety.
-Additionally it provides couple of classes to facilitate creation of custom serializers.
+Additionally, it provides a couple of classes to facilitate creation of custom serializers.

 ### Guide

-KTX brings the following additions to LibGDX `Json` API:
+KTX brings the following additions to libGDX `Json` API:
 - Extension methods and functions:
     - `fromJson`
     - `addClassTag`